matrix-org/matrix-react-sdk-module-api/README.md

 The module can also change what room/user/entity the user is looking at, and join it (if it's a room), with `navigatePermalink` on a `ModuleApi` instance.

+### UI Component management
+From the `RuntimeModule` instance, modules can listen to `UiComponentLifecycle.ShouldShowComponent` that allows to control if some components should be shown or not.

 ## Contributing / developing

 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for the mechanics of the contribution process.